Our Communications With You

 (For Residents of Canada)

-In addition to the consent provided above in the Our Communications With You (United States) section, Canadian residents agree to the following provisions related to compliance with Canada’s Anti-Spam Legislation (“CASL”), Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”) and Canadian provincial law including Alberta’ Personal Information Protection Act (“PIPA”), and Quebec’s Act Respecting the Protect of Personal Information in the Private Sector:
+In addition to the consent provided above in the Our Communications With You (United States) section, Canadian residents agree to the following additional provisions related to compliance with Canada's Anti-Spam Legislation ("CASL"), Canada's Personal Information Protection and Electronic Documents Act ("PIPEDA") and Canadian provincial law including Alberta' Personal Information Protection Act ("PIPA"), British Columbia's Personal Information Protection Act ("PIPA"), and Quebec's Act Respecting the Protection of Personal Information in the Private Sector: